MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/defer-execution.md

 ## Add event listener

+Put your code inside a function that only loads when the body is done loading - when the `load` event fires.

+This works great as you can put it anywhere on the page and as an inline or external script but it won't run too soon.

+Related section - [Load and ready events][].

+Load and ready events]: {{ site.baseurl }}{% link cheatsheets/javascript/browser/load-ready-events.md %}

+### Set onload

 Warning - this will override all existing onload triggers set up by you or other scripts.

 ```javascript